Zenomodiff/Python-IMDB-Ratings-Of-Movies/README.md

 # Python-IMDB-Ratings-Of-Movies.

-Ratings Of different movies at a
+Ratings Of different movies From Python IMDB Module